Tell HMRC about any tax fraud you have been involved in.

-What happens if you reject the offer of CDF
+What happens if you reject the offer of the Contractual Disclosure Facility

-What happens if you don’t reply to HMRC’s letter
+What happens if you do not reply to HMRC’s letter

-If HMRC don’t hear from you within the 60 days, either to accept or reject the offer of CDF, they’ll consider that you’ve chosen not to co-operate.
-HMRC will begin either a civil or a criminal investigation into the tax fraud they suspect you’ve committed.
+If HMRC do not hear from you within the 60 days, either to accept or reject the offer of the Contractual Disclosure Facility, they’ll assume you have chosen not to co-operate.
+HMRC will begin either a civil or a criminal investigation into the suspected tax fraud.

 Owning up to tax fraud voluntarily

-HMRC strongly advise that you get independent advice before you complete any CDF letter or form, or ask if you can enter into a contract with them.
+We strongly advise that you get independent advice before you complete any Contractual Disclosure Facility letter or form, or ask if you can enter into a CDF contract.

-- explain what specific things mean, for example, if you don’t understand part of one of the letters HMRC has sent you
+- explain what specific things mean, for example, if you do not understand part of one of the letters HMRC has sent you

 - answer questions about your own case, or anyone else’s